AmariahAK/Praxia_Backend/README.md

 ## Features

 - **Symptom Analysis**: AI-powered diagnosis of medical symptoms with personalized recommendations
-- **Multilingual Support**: Translation of symptoms and responses in English, Swahili, and Spanish
+- **Multilingual Support**: Translation of symptoms and responses in English, French, and Spanish
 - **X-ray Analysis**: Deep learning-based interpretation of X-ray images for pneumonia, fractures, and tumors
 - **Medical Research**: Integration with PubMed for retrieving relevant medical research
 - **Health News**: Automated scraping and summarization of health news from WHO and CDC